NHOrus/srwq-compilation/episode-21.md

 Irm's Gespenst stops a bit away from the fallen Granzon.
 The mighty robot is immobile in the crater it landed in, glowing with heat.
 "Shuu!
 What the heck happened!?"

-"Urgh....I detected a high energy buildup from the Haganes bow, consistent with Tronium Discharge, so I attempted to use the Granzons portal generation abilities to deflect the weapon.
+"Urgh...
+I detected a high energy buildup from the Haganes bow, consistent with Tronium Discharge, so I attempted to use the Granzons portal generation abilities to deflect the weapon.
 It was 97.8% successful, but the remaining energy was still enough to overload my power couplings.
 I fear the Granzon will not be of much use in this fight."

 "Well, you stopped them from wiping out the base in one shot, so I guess you did a good job."

-"Perhaps, but....do you have the firepower to deal with that?"
+"Perhaps, but... do you have the firepower to deal with that?"

 A dozen Gespensts Customs fly down out of the mighty EFA battleship, heralding the Cry Wolves return to the fray.
 Just behind them, come three unusual mecha, including a super robot, and on either flank, a large grey unit.